High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

-Finally, based on the above matrices and Fig.~\ref{PG}, we can define the one trip beams transmission in the resonator.
+Building on the previously mentioned matrices and referring to Fig.~\ref{PG}, we can define the one trip beams transmission in the resonator.
 Taking reflector M1 as the starting point, the beam propagating in the cavity will pass through lens 1, lens 2, and reflector M2 in sequence.
-Using matrices to express those process which is:
+This process can be expressed using the following matrix representation:

 where $\mathbf{M_{M1}}$, $\mathbf{M_{M2}}$, $\mathbf{M_{L1}}$, and $\mathbf{M_{L2}}$ express the matrix of reflector M1, M2 with effective curvature factors $\rho_1$ and $f_{r2}$, and lenses L1, L2 with focal length $f_1$ and $f_2$. $\mathbf{M_{d_1}}$, $\mathbf{M_{d_2}}$, $\mathbf{M_{d_3}}$, and $\mathbf{M_{l}}$ express the beam transfer in the space with distances $d_1$, $d_2$, $d_3$ and $l_t$.